-- 6.2.1 Sunday, public holiday and University holiday work - 6.2.1.1 The employer must provide compensation or time off for Sunday, Public holiday and University holiday work when the manager requires an employee to work and where the Sunday work is not defined as an ordinarily work day for the employee - a) Sunday work must be remunerated at double the normal rate for each hour worked by the employee, or at time and a half if the employee ordinarily works on a Sunday, or at the ordinary daily wage, if that exceeds the amount earned for the time worked, - b) if the greater part of the shift falls on a Sunday, the whole of that shift is deemed Sunday work.
-There may be an agreement/s with employees and recognised unions which permit for a time off equivalent to the difference in value of the pay received by the employee on a Sunday and the prescribed
+6.2.1 Sunday, public holiday and University holiday work

+- 6.2.1.1 The employer must provide compensation or time off for Sunday, Public holiday and University holiday work when the manager requires an employee to work and where the Sunday work is not defined as an ordinarily work day for the employee - - Sunday work must be remunerated at double the normal rate for each hour worked by the employee, or at time and a half if the employee ordinarily works on a Sunday, or at the ordinary daily wage, if that exceeds the amount earned for the time worked, - b) if the greater part of the shift falls on a Sunday, the whole of that shift is deemed Sunday work.
+There may be an agreement/s with employees and recognised unions which permit for a time off equivalent to the difference in value of the pay received by the employee on a Sunday and the prescribed Sunday Sunday and the prescribed Sunday rates,

-- Sunday Sunday and the prescribed Sunday rates, - c) employers may not require employees to work on proclaimed public holidays and University holidays.
-Employees who are not required to work on a public holiday or University holiday which falls on an ordinary working day must be paid the normal wage for that day, and - dy, such an employee must be paid at double the ordinary rate.
+- c) employers may not require employees to work on proclaimed public holidays and University holidays.
+Employees who are not required to work on a public holiday or University holiday which falls on an ordinary working day must be paid the normal wage for that day, and - d) where an employee works on a public holiday that falls on an ordinary working day, such an employee must be paid at double the ordinary rate.
 If the public holiday falls on a day when the employee does not normally work the employee must be paid the ordinary wage as well as the amount earned for the work done on that day.
 Where a public holiday falls on a Sunday, the Sunday and the following Monday are separate public holidays.
 An employee who would normally work on a Sunday will therefore be entitled to both days off on full pay.